Think about the people that serve your your daily coffee behind the counter for a second . Do you see mostly men, or women?

 What women are doing in the industry

-Luckily, there are always women trying to shift such attitudes and representations of gender discrimination.
-We are not seeing a lot of women in top jobs when it comes to the specialty coffee industry.
-The arena of jobs such as ownership, growing and roasting, which may be more physical, scientific and mechanical, are more often male-dominated.
-Women are noticing this bias and beginning to make their presence heard in the industry.
-Take the Newcastle duo over at Floozy Coffee Roasters, for example, whose motto is empowering women in coffee and supporting women in need.
+Luckily, women are trying to shift attitudes and representations of gender discrimination.
+We don’t see a lot of women in top jobs when it comes to the specialty coffee industry.
+The arena of jobs such as ownership, growing and roasting, which are more physical, scientific and mechanical, are more often male-dominated.
+Women have noticed this bias and are making their presence heard in the industry.
+Take the Newcastle duo over at Floozy Coffee Roasters, whose motto is empowering women in coffee and supporting women in need.
 They are all about helping advance women in all areas of the coffee industry and getting the word out that we’re here to stay, along with supporting The Rough Period cause with every bag of their coffee sold.

-As with any social issue, social media is becoming a more powerful platform to simply get word out there about a cause or problem.
-Take the Instagram account Barista Darlings, which is dedicated to showcasing female baristas.
-There’s no charity attached, but at this point it’s about merely promoting women in the coffee industry to even out the representation that we are currently being shown.
+Social media is a powerful platform to simply get word out there about a cause or problem.
+Take the Instagram account Barista Darlings, dedicated to showcasing female baristas.
+It’s all about promoting women in the coffee industry to even out the representation that we are currently being shown.

 When coffee houses were first introduced in Europe they were a place where only affluent men were allowed to go to discuss matters such as politics and literature and participate in public debate.
-According to the men, it seemed, women didn’t have enough brain capacity to engage in such matters.
-Thank goodness that attitude has shifted and now there is no gender discrimination when it comes to coffeehouse patrons, however you can still see an outdated hierarchy when it comes to the business of coffeehouses.
-It is one industry in many where males saturate higher positions and take home higher salaries – when it comes to the coffee industry, it’s time for women to be empowered in the industry and start calling some shots.
+According to the men, women didn’t have enough brain capacity to engage in such matters.
+Thank goodness that attitude has shifted and now there is no gender discrimination when it comes to coffeehouse patrons.
+You can still see an outdated hierarchy when it comes to the business of coffeehouses.
+It is one industry in many where males saturate higher positions and take home higher salaries.
+When it comes to the coffee industry, it’s time for women to come to the front.